edhenry/chexnet/README.md

 ## ["Production" Pipeline](https://github.com/edhenry/chexnet/blob/master/PRODUCTION.md)

+A video explaining how to get the "production" pipeline up and running on a machine can be found here : https://www.youtube.com/watch?v=AQLgIxQC5g0

 ## Tools and utilities

 The pipeline consists of many different tools and utilities.
 I will provide an outline of each tool and utility below and what they are used for.